Storefronts

 Shopping

-The Canadian-operated NATEX Shopping Facilities are similar to a small BX.
+The Canadian-operated NATEX shopping facilities are similar to a small BX.
 The base also has a dry cleaner, a gas station and an auto service center with a selection of car parts and tires.
 These are mainly European stock, but quite a few Americans end up driving European spec cars anyway.
 And there is an AAFES Garage at Schinnen in the Netherlands (approx 25 minutes), that does carry American spec parts, tires and other car care items.
 There is also an auto hobby shop at JFC Brunssum.
 The nearest AAFES facility, at Schinnen, has a much more extensive selection of goods, and a number of concessionaires.

 Commissaries